-- The salaries of school staff, and in particular teachers and school heads, represent the largest single expenditure in formal education.
-Their salary levels also have a direct impact on the attractiveness of the teaching profession.
-In most OECD countries and economies, statutory salaries of teachers (and school heads) in public educational institutions increase with the level of education they teach.
-In most OECD countries and economies, they also increase with experience.
-On average, statutory salaries of teachers with maximum qualifications at the top of their salary scales are 78-80% higher than those of teachers with the minimum qualifications at the start of their career at pre-primary (ISCED 02), primary and general lower and upper secondary levels.
-In Chile, maximum salaries are 166% to 168% higher than minimum salaries at each level of education. - Teachers' actual salaries reflect their statutory salaries and additional work-related payments.
+- Teachers' actual salaries reflect their statutory salaries and additional work-related payments.
 Average actual salaries depend also on the characteristics of the teaching population such as their age, level of experience and qualification level.
-In Chile, teachers' average actual salaries amount to USD 28 183 at the pre-primary level (ISCED 02) (lower than the OECD average of USD 38 677), USD 27 708 at the primary level (lower than the OECD average of USD 43 942), USD 28 358 at the general lower secondary level (lower than the OECD average of USD 46 225) and USD 29 967 at the general upper secondary level (lower than the OECD average of USD 49 778) (Figure 5). - Teachers' average actual salaries remain lower than those of tertiary-educated workers in almost all countries, and at almost all levels of education.
-Teachers' average actual salaries at pre-primary (ISCED 02), primary and general secondary levels of education are 80-94% of the earnings of tertiary-educated workers on average across OECD countries and economies.
-In Chile, the proportion ranges from 79% at pre-primary level (ISCED 02) 78% at primary level to 80% at lower secondary level and 84% at the upper secondary level (Figure 5). - The average number of teaching hours per year required of a typical teacher in public educational institutions in OECD countries tends to decrease as the level of education increases, from 993 hours at pre-primary level (ISCED 02), to 778 hours at primary level, 712 hours at lower secondary level (general programmes) and 680 hours at upper secondary level (general programmes).
-In Chile, teachers are required to teach 999 hours per year at primary level, 999 hours per year at primary level, 999 hours at lower secondary level (general programmes) and 999 hours at upper secondary level (general programmes). - During their working time, teachers also perform various non-teaching tasks such as lesson planning and preparation, marking students' work and communicating or co-operating with parents
+In Estonia, teachers' average actual salaries amount to USD 19 574 at the pre-primary level (ISCED 02), lower than the OECD average of USD 38 677.
+At the primary, general lower secondary and general upper secondary levels, average teacher salaries increase to USD 27 819 in Estonia.
+They remain, however, below the respective OECD averages of USD 43 942 in primary education, USD 46 225 in lower secondary general education and USD 49 778 in upper secondary general education (Figure 5). - Teachers' average actual salaries are lower than those of tertiary-educated workers in almost all countries, and at almost all levels of education.
+Teachers' average actual salaries at pre-primary, primary and general secondary levels of education are 80-94% of the earnings of tertiary-educated workers on average across OECD countries and economies.
+In Estonia, the proportion ranges from 63% at pre-primary level to 89% at primary level, lower secondary level and upper secondary level (Figure 5). - The average number of teaching hours per year required of a typical teacher in public educational institutions in OECD countries tends to decrease as the level of education increases, from 993 hours at pre-primary level, to 778 hours at primary level, 712 hours at lower secondary level (general programmes) and 680 hours at upper secondary level (general programmes).
+In Estonia, teachers are required to teach 1 332 hours per year at pre-primary level, 588 hours per year at

-- or guardians.
-At the lower secondary level, teachers in Chile spend 51% of their statutory working time on teaching, compared to 44% on average among OECD countries (Figure 5). - Large proportions of teachers in many OECD countries will reach retirement age in the next decade, while the size of the school-age population is projected to increase in some countries, putting many governments under pressure to recruit and train new teachers.
-In Chile, 19% of primary teachers are considered young teachers (under the age of 30), which is higher than the OECD average of 12%.
-On average across OECD countries, the proportion of young teachers decreases at other levels of education, to 10% in lower secondary education and 8% in upper secondary education.
-In Chile, the proportion of young teachers remains the same as at lower secondary level and is 19% at upper secondary level (Figure 5).
-Between 2005 and 2018, the proportion of young teachers at upper secondary level increased by 6 percentage points in Chile, whereas it fell by 4 percentage points on average across OECD countries during this period.
+- primary level, 606 hours at lower secondary level (general programmes) and 571 hours at upper secondary level (general programmes). - During their working time, teachers also perform various non-teaching tasks such as lesson planning and preparation, marking students' work and communicating or co-operating with parents or guardians.
+At the lower secondary level, teachers in Estonia spend 39% of their statutory working time on teaching, compared to 44% on average among OECD countries (Figure 5). - Large proportions of teachers in many OECD countries will reach retirement age in the next decade, while the size of the school-age population is projected to increase in some countries, putting many governments under pressure to recruit and train new teachers.
+In Estonia, 10% of primary teachers are considered young teachers (under the age of 30), which is lower than the OECD average of 12%.
+At the lower secondary level, this proportion decreases to 7% in Estonia and 8% on average across OECD countries (Figure 5).